weikangchia/movevote/README.md

 # MoveVote
 RECOMMEND MOVIE TO YOU AND YOUR FRIENDS

-Orbital 2016
+Orbital 2016<br>
+Team: Civil War<br>
+Member: David, Wei Kang<br>
+Level of achievement: Gemini

+##Overview
 Given so many choices today, many of us tends to have a hard time making decisions and it is almost impossible to make without additional information or guidance.
-Furthermore, many pieces of research have demonstrated that users’ marginal utility decreases when confronted with too many choices.
-Our aims for this summer project is to help users make better choices about which movies to watch.
+Furthermore many research have demonstrated that users’ marginal utility decreases when confronted with too many choices.
+Our aims for this summer project is to help people make better choices about which movies to watch.

-We proposed to build a collective intelligence web application (MoveVote) that can smartly predict and recommend movies that you and your friends will like.
+We proposed to build a collective intelligence web application that can smartly predict and recommend movies that you and your friends will like.
 MoveVote is definitely very useful if you are planning to watch movies with a group of friends or with your loved ones.

 Our team will employ a hybrid approach (both content-based filtering and collaborative filtering) to assist our users in their decision-making process.
 As content-based filtering and collaborative filtering have their own advantages and disadvantages, the hybrid approach will provide a promising extension.
 We will be leveraging on The Movie Database (TMDB) for pulling movie content information.